michaelawyu/cloudevents-generator/README.md

 **Note: The following example uses Python 3.
 For guides and tutorials in other languages, see [Cloud Events Generator Documentation](https://michaelawyu.github.io/cloud-events-generator/)**

-Cloud Events Generator takes a schema of your events in JSON or YAML as input.
-The schema of the earlier example, is as follows:
+Cloud Events Generator takes a specification in JSON or YAML format as input, which consists of the schemas of your events and some metadata.
+The specification of the earlier example, for instance, is as follows:

 ```yaml
 events: